Paraguay expedition: Persistence

 Buchanan refused to accept the arbitrators' award, arguing that they had no power to award no damages at all.
 In 1861, President Lincoln sent Charles Ames Washburn to Asunción to revive the claim, but the Paraguayan government declined to reopen it.
-Paraguay was ruined in the War of the Triple Alliance (1864–1870) and its archives were dispersed.
+Paraguay was ruined in the War of the Triple Alliance (1864–1870) and its archives were dispersed and disorganized.

 Still Hopkins did not give up.
 In 1885, the U.S. government revived the claim.
 In 1887 (when corruption in Paraguayan politics "was taken for granted"), a minister signed a document agreeing to settle the claim for $90,000 in gold "with the previous consent and complete approval of Mr Edward A. Hopkins".
 Although ratified by one house of the Paraguayan legislature, it failed to pass the other.

 The treaty of friendship, commerce, and navigation between Paraguay and the United States was still in force as of January 1, 1948.